 Use T T as your 2-character terminal ID.
-Replace ? ? with your security ID.
+Replace?? with your security ID.
 Your security ID is a three-character code that you create.
-This is the default.
+This is the default the terminal you are emulating.
+For example, an IBM 2770 terminal emulator uses the same ID as the IBM 2770 terminal described above.

-An emulator Your emulator ID is the same as the terminal ID of the terminal you are emulating.
-For example, an IBM 2770 terminal emulator uses the same ID as the
+An emulator Your emulator ID is the same as the terminal ID of